5G is the natural development of 4G LTE and the previous generations of mobile communications systems.

-- 2015 - WRC15: In this World Radio Conference, the main focus for mobile telecommunications is for providing additional frequency spectrum for 4G services.
-Work is not yet sufficiently advanced for determining allocations for 5G.
+- 2015 - WRC15: In this World Radio Conference, the main focus for mobile telecommunications was for providing additional frequency spectrum for 4G services, although some preparation was made towards the spectrum required for 5G wireless technology.

-- 2023 - WRC23 : Work towards WRC23 will only commence properly once WRC19 has taken place.
+- 2023 - WRC23 : Work towards WRC23 could only commence properly once WRC19 has taken place.
 However many will be looking towards this timeframe for further allocations for 5G and beyond.